davidtag/llm/README.md

 # TODO

-- Tokenizer (enc, dec, train)
-    - Add unit tests for bpe.pyx
+- Support for linters and type checkers:
+    - mypy
+    - flake8
+    - pylint
-    - Add unit tests for RegexTokenizer
+- Unit tests
-    - Create a Tokenizer class that uses regex-style logic
+    - bpe.pyx
-        - Add runner scripts
+    - RegexTokenizer
+    - New modules in llm/data
-            - train model
+- RegexTokenizer
-            - train piece cache: as part of regular runner, or with separate text
-        - Registry for model files and ability to load them from disk (include gpt-4 and o-1 encoders)
     - Add support for special tokens
+- Analyze the embeddings
+    - 2D PCA for viz
+        - do we see natural groups? whitespace, punctuation, character names
+    - Clustering
 - Diagnose FeedForward training after 1 iter
     - Distribution of activations
     - Distribution of gradients